 - Drink a full glass of water with each dose.
 Sometimes, taking aspirin with food or milk can help decrease stomach upset.

 - Children under 12 years should not use aspirin unless a doctor approves it.

 - Adults and children over 12 years can take one or two 325 milligram (mg) caplets every 4 hours, as needed, for pain.

 - Do not exceed 12 caplets in 24 hours, unless a doctor approves it.

 Parents and caregivers should avoid giving aspirin to children or teenagers.
-According to older research, aspirin may increase the risk of a child developing Reye’s syndrome.
-This is a rare but life threatening condition.
+According to

 More recent studies also conclude that although scientists have not confirmed the association, enough evidence suggests that aspirin has a link with Reye’s syndrome.